 Taijiquan (Tai Chi) was created in 1644.
 By that time, Acupuncture had been around for at least three thousand years, and the first classic on Chinese Medicine had been writen for two thousand years.
-Knowledge about how Ying and Yang are reflected on the body, and how this determines its workings, was solidly established.
-Someone that devotes his life to the study of the body – like the creator of Taijiquan (Tai Chi), Chen Wangting – would know far more than the average person, just like a Physical Therapist tpday knows far more about joints and muscles than the average patient.
+Knowledge about how Yin and Yang are reflected on the body, and how this determines its workings, was solidly established.
+Someone that devotes his life to the study of the body – like the creator of Taijiquan (Tai Chi), Chen Wangting – would know far more than the average person, just like a Physical Therapist today knows far more about joints and muscles than the average patient.

-In Taijiquan (Tai Chi) the body should be aligned according to the channels.
+In Taijiquan (Tai Chi), the body should be aligned according to the channels.
 It takes an enormous precision of posture corrections and individual training to teach your body how do this during the Taijiquan (Tai Chi) forms.

-The perfect way to state this would be: there is an optimal alignment of the body which is the reason why the Acupunture channels have their paths as we know them, and one should conform to this alignment during Taijiquan (Tai Chi) practice.
+The formal way to state this would be: there is an optimal alignment of the body which is the reason why the Acupunture channels have their paths as we know them, and one should conform to this alignment during Taijiquan (Tai Chi) practice.